 Newest child-friendly school, better access to basic education marks UNICEF's 4th year support in Nias, Indonesia

-Situated at the heart of the capital town of Gunungsitoli in Nias District, North Sumatra; the island’s primary schools: SDN 075018 Afilaza and SDN 070976 Kota, will provide the surrounding community with better access to basic education.
+Situated at the heart of the capital town of Gunungsitoli in Nias District, North Sumatra; the island’s primary SDN 075018 Afilaza – SDN 070976 Kota will provide the surrounding community with better access to basic education.

-“UNICEF’s support has given children here better access to basic education using earthquake-resistant and child-friendly standards like the one we see today,” said Temazaro Harefa, Deputy District Head.
+“UNICEF’s support has given children here better access to basic education using earthquake-resistant and child-friendly standards like the one we see today,” Deputy District Head, Temazaro Harefa, said.
 Other programmes such as quality education, child protection, health and nutrition, water sanitation and hygiene, “will bring them a better, brighter future,” he added.

 Capable of seating 500 students, the new building replaces two schools devastated by the massive earthquake.
 The two-storey compound has 16 well-lit and well-ventilated classrooms.
-Built in cooperation with Nippon Koei, it is quake-resistant and also has separate toilets for boys and girls, a library and a large courtyard.
+Its 30 teachers were all from the original schools.
+Built in cooperation with Nippon Koei, it is quake resistant and also has separate toilets for boys and girls, a library and a large courtyard.

-For the past four years of UNICEF’s support in Nias, the agency is focusing on Strengthening Basic Education System (Access to quality Education, Early Childhood Development including for school readiness), Strengthening Health Care System (including nutrition and water-sanitation), and Strengthening Child Protection Referral System.
+For the past 4 years of UNICEF’s support in Nias, the agency is focusing on Strengthening Basic Education System (Access to and quality Education, Early Childhood Development), Strengthening Health Care System (including nutrition and water-sanitation), and Strengthening Child Protection Referral System.

 So far UNICEF has completed the construction of 46 schools with constructions of the remaining 79 now at full steam.
 More than 35,000 children have benefited from Creating Learning Communities for Children education programs.